apiaryio/step-slack/README.md

 - `username` Username of the notification message
 - `channel` (optional) The Slack channel (excluding `#`)
 - `icon_url` (optional) A url that specifies an image to use as the avatar icon in Slack
+- `icon_emoji` (optional) A emoji that specifies an image to use as the avatar icon in Slack
 - `notify_on` (optional) If set to `failed`, it will only notify on failed builds or deploys.
 - `branch` (optional) If set, it will only notify on the given branch